 Whether this was a common practice back in Scandinavia is unknown, though the Varangians had left Scandinavia less than a century earlier, so it makes sense that their funerary rites were still somewhat consistent with those back home.
 It’s also noteworthy that the god Baldr was interred in a burning boat in Norse mythology, hinting that it was at least a familiar idea.

 So, was Njord a guide to the afterlife?
 Given how heavily boats featured in the funerary practices of the Norse, it seems all too likely.
-His position as a guide that helped ships travel safely for trade and fishing make it all too easy to at least assume – even though we can’t prove – that he was seen as a guide for souls sailing on their final voyage as well.
+His position as a guide who helped ships travel safely for trade and fishing makes it all too easy to at least assume – even though we can’t prove – that he was seen as a guide for souls sailing on their final voyage as well.